-Healy, N. & Carvaro, S (accepted, 2014) The United Nations World Tourism Organization (UNWTO), in Jafar, J and Xiao, H (eds.)
+Healy, N. & Carvaro, S (in press) The United Nations World Tourism Organization (UNWTO), in Jafar, J and Xiao, H (eds.)
 Encyclopedia of Tourism, Frankfurt, Springer.

 Healy, N. & Zhu, X & Morrisson, A.M (In preperation) 'Comparing Chinese and Western persectives of sustainable tourism development' - An exploratory study of Huangshan National Park.
 To be submitted to Tourism Management.